SophieDufrane/celebrateit-platform/README.md

 1. **Discover the Latest Stories** _(must have)_
    Users can browse the feed to see the most recent stories shared by others across the platform.

-2. **Search Stories and People** _(must have)_
+2. **Search Stories and People** _(should have)_
    A search tool allows users to find specific stories, colleagues, or teams by keyword.

-3. **Follow People or Teams** _(should have)_
-   Users can follow specific individuals or teams to tailor their feed to what matters most.

-4. **Browse Teams and Departments** _(could have)_
+3. **Browse Teams or Departments** _(should have)_
-   Users can explore stories and profiles grouped by teams, departments, or roles within the company to find stories from colleagues they work closely with or want to learn more about.
+   Users can explore stories and profiles grouped by teams or departments.

 ---

 #### **EPIC - Sharing & Celebrating Stories**

 1. **Create a Recognition Story** _(must have)_
-   Users can share a story that highlights a colleague, team, or moment worth celebrating, optionally including an image.
+   Users can share a story that highlights a colleague, team, or moment worth celebrating, optionally including an image and tags.

 2. **View My Own Stories** _(should have)_
    Users can see a list of the stories they’ve written from their own profile.